theGreenJedi/archive_machine_learning/reinforcement_learning/Mage_Game/README.md

 Q-learning will choose the shortest but more dangerous path "A" and Sarsa will choose a longer but safer path "B" at the end of training.

+According to some experients for task2, I found something (including my guess)
+* the parameter alpha 0.5 for Q-learning seems better than 0.1 for finding 'correct path' as soon as possible
+* the parameter alpha 0.1 for SARSA seems better than 0.5 for finding 'correct path' as soon as possible
+* the optimal number of episodes (smallest) for Q-learning is 9 (20000 in the code)
+* the optimal number of episodes (smallest) for SARSA is 99 (20000 in the code)
+* since SARSA want to find safe path (long path), the number of episodes for SARSA is bigger than Q-learning
+* when the episodes are fully enough we can action scores from all states are well optimized

 ### Learning Algorithm for task2

 Q-learning | SARSA